priya6971/priya6971/README.md

 ### Hi there, Priya Bhatia
 #### About :

-🔭 I have completed my masters in Artificial Intelligence from IIT Hyderabad.

-🔭 I am really passionate about Artificial Intelligence, Deep Learning, Machine Learning and Natural Language Processing.
+⚡ As the founder of TechForAllWithPriya, my mission is to cultivate a vibrant community of learners passionate about Data Science and Data Structures & Algorithms (DSA).
+Leveraging my industry experience from companies like Ineuron and Thales, alongside a Master's degree in Artificial Intelligence from IIT Hyderabad, I bring a unique blend of practical insights and academic rigor to my teaching approach.

 🔭 I enjoy creating content and videos, and my YouTube channel, "Priya Bhatia," is full of high-quality DSA and data science content.

-💬 My Personal motive is to give my full potential to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.
+💬 My motive is to give my full potential to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.

-⚡ Currently working as a Data Scientist at Ineuron Intelligence.

-⚡ Taught Data Structure Algorithms and Data Science.

-👯 Worked as Software Engineer having one year of experience with Thales Group.

 🏆 Selected among the top 40 postgraduate students from premier institutes (IITs, IISC) for academic excellence in Reliance Foundation Scholarship in Artificial Intelligence and Computer Science for the year 2020-21.